czue/pegasus-docs/subscriptions.md

 1. Downgrade your Stripe API version.
 The most recent supported version is `2023-10-16`.
    Your API version can be found in the "Developers" section of the Stripe dashboard.
-2. Manually add a database migration to your project to increase the size of the column (see below).
+2. Manually add a database migration to your project to increase the size of the column.

-To increase the size the column you can run:
+   If you build with Pegasus version 2024.10 or later, this migration will be automatically added to your project.
+   Otherwise, see below for instructions on adding it.

+Run:

 ```
 python manage.py makemigrations web --empty`
 ```